open-organization/open-org-leaders-manual/knuth-planning-for-the-future.md

 The term "agile" originated with a specific meaning related to flexible but disciplined software development.
 Over time, other industries and professional domains have discovered the benefits of rapid iteration, radical customer-centricity, continual feedback, and cross-team collaboration.

 But I've seen "agile" become a kind of catch-all phrase people use without much reflection.
-I'm not an agile expert (and I don't pretend to be), so when I hear people using "agile" outside of its original context, I like to [ask clarifying questions about intent](http://agilemanifesto.org/).
-In other words, *What does being "agile" mean for your work and what are the benefits?* This might mean asking:
+I'm not an agile expert (and I don't pretend to be), so when I hear people using "agile" outside of its original context, I like to ask clarifying questions about intent.[^agile-manifesto] In other words, *What does being "agile" mean for your work and what are the benefits?* This might mean asking:

 - How does your team prioritize its work?
 - How often does your team share, or "release", its work to get feedback?